 How herbal remedies are used

-Herbal remedies may be made from the whole plant.
-Or, they may be made from only a specific part of the plant.
+Plant remedies may be made from the whole plant.
+Or, a herbal product may be made from only a specific part of the plant.
 Such as the bark, flowers, roots, leaves or seeds.

 Herbal remedies come in several forms.
-For instance powders, teas, capsules, tablets, tinctures, glycerites, oils, creams, gels or ointments.
+For instance powders, teas, capsules, tablets, dry extracts, liquid extracts such as tinctures, glycerites, oils, creams, gels or ointments.

 There is also a great deal of difference in how herbal medicines and conventional medicines are used.
 Importantly herbal medicines support the body’s own innate healing efforts.
-So, these remedies help to prevent illness or promote good health, vitality and well being.
+So, these plant-based medicines help to prevent illness or promote good health, vitality and well being.

 Herbal remedies promote balance in the body.
 They help the body to resist infection or reject illness.
-They generally, but not always, have a gentle action on the body.
-Therefore they may be more suitable for healing chronic ill health.
+A plant remedy generally, but not always, will have a gentle action on the body.
+Therefore, herbs may be especially suitable for healing chronic ill health.
 Not necessarily having a dramatic effect but encouraging gradual healing over time.

 Safety of herbal medicine